zaphosting/docs/docs/dedicated-linux-security-tips.md

 ## Securing SSH

 SSH (Secure Shell) is a service that allows you to remotely access your server's console to execute commands on the server.
-Here you can see how to set up SSH on your server: [How do I set up SSH on my server?](vserver-linux-ssh.md)
+Here you can see how to set up SSH on your server: [Initial access (SSH)](vserver-linux-ssh.md)

 By default, a password-based login is used for SSH.
 However, this has the major disadvantage that authentication can be bypassed relatively easily using a brute force attack, especially if you use a password that is too simple for your SSH login.
 So if you decide to use the password solution, please use a **secure** password.

 To protect your server even better against unwanted SSH access, you should enable authentication exclusively via SSH keys and deactivate the password login.
-Take a look at [our SSH guide](vserver-linux-sshkey.md), which explains how to generate and add SSH keys.
+Take a look at [SSH Key](vserver-linux-sshkey.md), which explains how to generate and add SSH keys.

 ## Port configuration of your services